-This fall favorite has a sweet, nutty flavor and is often spiralized into noodles or baked and blended into soups.
-Looking to try something new?
-Give it the hasselback treatment, stuffed with sage, butter, and prosciutto.
+This fall favorite has a sweet, nutty flavor and is often spiralized into noodles or baked and blended into soups, like this Chickpea and Butternut Squash Coconut Curry.
+It can also be grated and incorporated into baked goods, like spiced muffins.

 A cross between acorn and sweet dumpling squash, carnival is distinct for its festive multicolored skin.
 It’s nutty, with a hint of maple, and perfect for roasting or baking.
 It can also be eaten raw—thinly sliced and tossed in a citrusy vinaigrette.